zipscene/yaar/README.md

   will be converted into newline-separated JSON and written to the response.
 Once the stream terminates, a final special object will be written, containing a boolean flag `success` that indicates whether or not an error was thrown by the stream, and the error if applicable.
+- streamKeepAlive: If this and streamingResponse are both set, the router will automatically insert the object {"streamKeepAlive":true} into the response stream every 10 seconds, in order to force the TCP connection to stay open.
+These objects must be ignored by the client.
+- endStreamOnConnectionClose: When set in streamingResponse mode, the router will emit an error event on the response
+- stream if the connection prematurely closes, forcing a zstreams cleanup.